numbworks/NW.NGramTextClassification/docs/Documentation-NW.NGramTextClassification.md

         );
 ```

-If your `text` is "*We are looking for several skilled and driven developers to join our team.*", the `NGramTokenizerRuleSet` above will generate the following collection of `INGram` objects:
+If your `textSnippet` is "*We are looking for several skilled and driven developers to join our team.*", the `NGramTokenizerRuleSet` above will generate the following collection of `INGram` objects:

 ```csharp
 List<INGram> nGrams = new List<INGram>() {